ymolists/website/gitpod/docs/ides-and-editors/pycharm.md

 #### Preconfigure for repository

 You can share a plugin on **{title} backend** with everybody working on the repository by adding it to [.gitpod.yml](/docs/config-gitpod-file) and pushing to your Git repository.
-Each workspace is preconfigured with plugins from this configuration file, here is an example:
+Each workspace is preconfigured with plugins from the `gitpod.yml` configuration file.
+For example:

 ```yaml
 jetbrains: